TargetedEntropy/nullbeat-api/README.md

 - Items to storage all characters' inventories.
 - Jobs to identify tasks and their ordered execution for the bots.
-- Character call to identify users
+- Character call to identify users.
 - Statistics for overall usage.

 Details on the endpoints specifcally are available via the built-in interface at the /docs endpoint of the site.